Why is the Lambda IteratorAge metric increasing for my DynamoDB stream?

 Invocation errors

-Lambda is designed to process batches of records in sequence and retry on errors.
-So, if a function returns an error every time it's invoked, then Lambda keeps retrying.
-It does this until the records expire or exceed the maximum age that you configure on the event source mapping.
-The DynamoDB stream retention period is 24.
-Lambda keeps retrying for up to one day, until the record expires, and then it moves on to the next batch of records.
+Lambda is designed to process batches of records in sequence and then retry on errors.
+If a function returns an error every time it's invoked, then Lambda continues to retry until the records expire.
+Or, Lambda continues to retry until it exceeds the maximum age that you configure on the event source mapping.
+The DynamoDB stream retention period is 24 hours.
+Lambda continues to retry for up to one day.
+After that, it moves on to the next batch of records.

-Check the Lambda errors metric to confirm if an invocation error is the root cause of the IteratorAge spike.
-If so, check the Lambda logs to debug the error, and then modify your code.
-Make sure to include a try-catch statement in your code when you handle the error.
+To confirm if an invocation error is the root cause of the IteratorAge spike, check the Lambda errors metric.
+If an invocation error is the cause, check the Lambda logs to debug the error, and then modify your code.
+When you handle the error, make sure to include a try-catch statement in your code.

-There are three parameters in the event source mapping configuration that can help you prevent IteratorAge spikes:
+The event source mapping configuration has three parameters that can help you prevent IteratorAge spikes:

-• Retry attempts: The maximum number of times that Lambda retries when the function returns an error.
+• Retry attempts: This parameter sets the maximum number of times that Lambda retries when the function returns an error.

-• Maximum age of record – The maximum age of a record that Lambda sends to your function.
-This helps you discard records that are too old.
+• Maximum age of record: This parameter sets the maximum age of a record that Lambda sends to your function.
+Use this parameter to help you discard records that are too old.

 Throttle occurrences

-Because event records are read sequentially, Lambda functions can't progress to the next record if the current invocation is throttled.
+Because event records are sequentially read, if the current invocation is throttled, then Lambda functions can't progress to the next record.

 Lambda throughput